What is asbestos?

 What care should you take with DIY?

 If you know that you have material containing asbestos in your home, or are concerned that you might have, then you must not disturb the material and take extra care when carrying out DIY.
-A ask us for advice before carrying out any work.
+Ask us for advice before carrying out any work.

 Share this page